Inpatient Drug And Alcohol Rehab Centers That Accept Medicaid

 For eligible individuals, Medicaid insurance plans can provide coverage for drug and alcohol addiction treatment.
 The amount of coverage varies by the plan, and eligibility for Medicaid varies by state requirement.

-Does Medicaid Cover Alcohol And Drug Rehab?
+Does Medicaid Cover Alcohol And Drug Rehab Programs?

 Medicaid is an insurance coverage program for low-income individuals.
 Because the program is state-funded and state-run, the program has very specific guidelines for what will be covered for behavioral health services.
-These will vary by state and by patient need.

 The 2008 Mental Health Parity and Addiction Equity Act (MHPAEA) began a new standard of health coverage.
 It requires that all individual and group insurance health plans provide coverage for addiction treatment to the same degree they would cover other health issues.